FEEprojects/meta-remote-management/README.md

 III.
 Steps for building the OS distribution.
 ============================================

-1. Download the poky repository, morty version:
+1. Download the poky repository, rocko version:

-    git clone -b morty git://git.yoctoproject.org/poky
+    git clone -b rocko git://git.yoctoproject.org/poky

-2. Download and make sure you have all the morty versions of the following layers in the poky repository: meta, meta-poky, meta-virtualization, meta-openembedded, meta-raspberrypi, meta-rust, meta-updater, meta-updater-raspberrypi, meta-selinux.
-You will also need the master version of oe-meta-go (the morty version was not available at the moment when this layer was developed)
+2. Download and make sure you have all the rocko versions of the following layers in the poky repository: meta, meta-poky, meta-virtualization, meta-openembedded, meta-raspberrypi, meta-updater, meta-updater-raspberrypi.
+You will also need the master version of oe-meta-go (the rocko version was not available at the moment when this layer was developed)

 3. In the poky directory, that contains all the neccessary layers listed above, you need to run the following command: